 Right out of the box, you can just plug in your microphone, dial in your operating frequency, and start operating SSB.
-Since many functions have their own front panel buttons (such as noise blanker, noise reduction, and manual and automatic notch filtering), you don't have to go into menus to enable them.
-But if you want to operate other modes, you need to read the manual.
-And if you want to get all you can out of this transceiver, you definitely need to read the manual.
-If you have an IC-706MKIIG or an IC-703, you'll find many similarities in the IC -7000 menu system.
-However, there are still plenty of differences since so many more features have been added to the IC -7000.
+Since many functions have their own front-panel buttons (such as noise blanker, noise reduction, and manual and automatic notch filtering), you don't have to go into menus to enable them.
+However, if you want to operate other modes, you need to read the manual.
+And if you want to get all you can out of this transceiver, you definitely need to In my case, I started out on CW, since that is my preferred mode of operation.